 Termites are constantly looking for new food sources and will attack hard and soft woods.
-Many people think that because their home is built out of hardwood, that they are safe from termite attack.
+Many people think that because their home is built out of hardwood, they are safe from termite attack.
 I can assure you that this is not true.

 Termites need to keep their nest, especially the nursery, at a temperature between 30o – 36oC, with a humidity of 100 per cent.
 The termites have a very thin cuticle (outer body layer) and this environment helps to stop desiccation of the cuticle.
 The high humidity also helps support the fungi that termites eat.

 Within the colony, there are different castes, and each has a particular function.
 The castes are queen, king, developing nymph, soldier, worker, supplementary reproductive, alates and de-alates.
 Each one is very important to the survival of the colony – that being the primary focus of every termite in the colony.

-In a well-established colony, the queen can lay over a 1000 eggs per day.
+In a well-established colony, the queen can lay over 1000 eggs per day.
 That’s a lot of little termites that need food, and unfortunately for us, that food may be coming from within our homes.